Enso21/Stories/docs/markdown/the-questionnaire.md

 70. How many books have you read this year?
 (Trevor L.)
 71. What does love look like to you?
 (Jon P.)
 72. Tell me a story.
 (Huy)
+73. / 73.5
-73. Tell me about an interesting experience you had with a stranger.
+    * Tell me about an interesting experience you had with a stranger.
+(Cait C.)
+    * Tell me about a time when you were unexpectedly shown kindness.
 (Cait C.)